 | Health Insurance | 1,000 – 2,000 | Varies significantly by coverage.
 Often paid by employer. |

-Note: The figures provided are primarily for standard government fees.
-The final amount may also include additional service charges if you use a typing center or business setup consultant to facilitate the application.
+Note: The figures shown reflect standard government fees.
+Additional service charges may apply if you use a typing centre or business setup consultant.

 Understanding the ‘Azad Visa’ and Its Risks